lindseygreenhill/Gov1347/polls.md

 building a model without that year's data, and then using the model to predict the left out election.
-The prediction is considered "correct" if the model correctly predicts the winning party in the election (the winning party is whichever party (incumbent or challenger) has higher popular vote).
+The prediction is considered "correct" if the model correctly predicts the winning party in the election (the winning party is whichever party (incumbent or challenger) has the higher popular vote).
 The data below shows this model's average classification accuracy.